Susana Correia: Political career

 In 1999, Correia was asked by the president of the parish council of Espargo in Santa Maria da Feira to assist in the council's secretariat.
 In 2001 she was herself asked by the Socialist Party to run for president of the council.
 Successful, she held the position until 2013.
 From 2013 to 2017 she served as a councillor on the Santa Maria da Feira municipal council and in 2013 she also became a member of the PS National Political Commission.
-In 2019, she was elected to the Assembly of the Republic on the PS list for the Aveiro District.
+In 2019, she was elected to the Assembly of the Republic on the PS list for Aveiro.
 In the early national election, held in January 2022, in which the PS won an overall majority, she was re-elected for the Aveiro constituency as the fifth person on the PS list, with the PS winning 8 seats in the District.
+She was re-elected in the March 2024 election, again in 5th place on the PS list, with the PS winning five seats in the constituency.

 Between 2019 and 2021 Correia was a member of the Health Committee and the Foreign Affairs Committee of the Assembly, and served on two working groups, on medically assisted procreation and mental health.